dannycab/phy481msu/notes/02-slides.md

 Consider the radial unit vector ($\hat{r}$) in the spherical coordinate system as shown in the figure to the right.
 Determine the components of this unit vector in the Cartesian $(x,y,z)$ system.

+Note:
+This demonstrates that the r unit vector is a curious thing, in fact in contains all the information that is needed to define where you on the unit sphere.
+The other vectors can be though of as defined relative to that.
 </section>
 <section data-markdown>